 We have been working to find out exactly where these dogs came from so that we can ensure that it doesn’t happen again.
 Due to the lack of transparency within the animal experimentation industry and how well hidden it is, finding this out has proven to be difficult.

 We sent Official Information Act requests to both the Christchurch City Council and Lincoln University to get to the bottom of this and find out exactly where the dogs were sourced from.

 According to a representative from the CCC after conducting a thorough search of their records and canvassing staff, they were unable to find any information on dogs from their animal shelters being released for this testing.
 Our request for information was therefore refused under the following section of the LGOIMA - 17(g) – the information requested is not held by the local authority.

 According to a representative from Lincoln University, their records show that the dogs were sourced from the Christchurch City Pound, but they do not hold information on which pound.

 We never received a formal response from the SPCA, but they told media that “no dogs were sourced from the SPCA.”

 In short, no one wated to come forward to confirm exactly where the dogs came from.

 This wasn’t good enough.
 We needed to make sure that this wouldn’t happen again, so we asked the Christchurch City Council to create a policy to ensure that dogs won’t be used in tests like this in the future.

-The good news is that the Christchurch City Council Dog Control Policy 2016 states that:
+The good news is that we didn't need to, they already had a policy in place!
+The Christchurch City Council Dog Control Policy 2016 states that:

 “No dog will be released from the shelter into the ownership of any person or organisation which may use the dog for the purposes of research in which the dog is subjected to physical operations or treatment causing changes, whether temporary or permanent.”